mathewthe2/immersion_reader/README.md

 3. Press M at the command line of flutter run to write the captured SkSL shaders to xx.sksl.json.

+## Dev Notes
+- Ios animation jitter during development could be ameliorated by shaders.
+- Hot reload messes up timers, including read time calculation.
+- To update UI on separate pages, setState on callback of push navigation, or use ValueNotifier.

 ## Distribution

 - bump version in pubspec.yaml